Being served with papers in a California collection suit doesn’t generally help your critical thinking process.

 Answer or lose on the spot

-Your answer to the complaint is due 30 days after you are served.
+Your answer to the collection lawsuit is due 30 days after you are served.

 No date is typed out because the clerk issuing the California summons can’t know when you’ll be served with the complaint.